DunnBC22/DunnBC22/README.md

 - My interests are with Natural Language Processesing & Big Data.
 I am well versed with Python the scipy stack (mainly NumPy, Pandas, & Matplotlib) as well as Scikit-Learn/Sklearn, Tensorflow, and PyTorch.

-- 🌱 I’m currently learning computer vision and Cython.
+- 🌱 I’m currently learning computer vision as well as ways to make processes more efficient.

 - ⚡ Fun fact: I learned programming using Java and have taken time to learn Scala too.
 - ⚡ Fun fact (2.0): Growing up, I wanted to become a pilot.